 Candlelight Dinner will be held on February 13, 2020.
 Doors open at 5:30 p.m. in the Great Room of Prescott Hall, and dinner will be served at 6:00 p.m.
-Tickets are avialable on the registration page.
+Registration is closed but you can still purchase tickets at the door.

 History of the Candlelight Dinner